pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/07-ambiguity-without-exit.md

 Ambiguity is not.

-Direct questioning—“are you talking about me?”—functions as a forced clarification attempt, trading exposure and embarrassment for certainty.
+Direct questioning (e.g. "are you talking about me?") functions as a forced clarification attempt, trading exposure and embarrassment for certainty.
 This posture precedes grievance formation and predicts escalation only when interpretive collapse fails.

 Reputational paranoia is not persecutory.